howtographql/howtographql/meta/writing-guidelines.md

 ### Include every step

 HTG contains detailled step-by-step tutorials where readers start from scratch and work towards the expected outcome.
+It's important the every single instruction is listed for the reader.
+You should aim to separate paragraphs with explanatory or illustrative content from those that actually contain instructions since instructions will be visually highlighted.

 ### Use You/Your/You'll & Command the reader